 TL;DR: We demonstrate that neural network influence functions can change dramatically over training due to stagewise development, which challenges the static attribution paradigm and motivates a shift to stagewise data attribution.

-Abstract: Current training data attribution (TDA) methods treat influence as static, ignoring the fact that neural networks learn in distinct stages.
-This stagewise development, driven by phase transitions on a degenerate loss landscape, means a sample's importance is not fixed but changes throughout training.
-In this work, we introduce a developmental framework for data attribution, grounded in singular learning theory.
+Abstract: Current training data attribution (TDA) methods treat the influence one sample has on another as static, but neural networks learn in distinct stages that exhibit changing patterns of influence.
+In this work, we introduce a framework for stagewise data attribution grounded in singular learning theory.
 We predict that influence can change non-monotonically, including sign flips and sharp peaks at developmental transitions.
-We first confirm these predictions analytically and empirically in a toy model, showing that dynamic shifts in influence directly map to the model's progressive learning of a semantic hierarchy.
+We first validate these predictions analytically and empirically in a toy model, showing that dynamic shifts in influence directly map to the model's progressive learning of a semantic hierarchy.
 Finally, we demonstrate these phenomena at scale in language models, where token-level influence changes align with known developmental stages.

 Primary Area: interpretability and explainable AI